 Yellowbox is an Australian technology company that has developed smart locker technology operated through an app with a focus on experience for users and facility managers.
 Found at Beaches, Aquatic…read more

 12RND Fitness’ Michael Jordan backs challenge to Victorian Chief Health Officer’s comments that gyms are ‘high risk’

-Backing industry moves to challenge comments made at the weekend by Victorian Chief Medical Officer, Professor Brett Sutton that gyms are "high risk" and “cause outbreaks”, 12RND Fitness Chief Executive Michael Jordan has joined calls for fitness operators to rally together to demand that the Victorian Government re-classify gyms, fitness centres and studios as essential services.
+Backing industry moves to challenge comments made at the weekend by Victorian Chief Health Officer, Professor Brett Sutton that gyms are "high risk" and “cause outbreaks”, 12RND Fitness Chief Executive Michael Jordan has joined calls for fitness operators to rally together to demand that the Victorian Government re-classify gyms, fitness centres and studios as essential services.